ErfanRezaei/Facial-Emotion-Recognition/README.md

 ## Sample Predictions

-Here is an example of the model predicting emotions on images from the test set.
+Here is an example of the model predicting emotions on images from the test set :

 ![Correct Prediction Sample](Sample.PNG)